awes0m/CybersecHome/README.md

 ### Bookmarks Not Importing

-- Ensure the file is a valid HTML bookmark export
+- Ensure the file is a valid HTML bookmark export from Chrome, Firefox, Edge, or Safari
-- Check browser console for parsing errors
+- Check browser console (F12 → Console) for parsing errors
-- Try the provided sample `sample-bookmarks.html`
+- Try the provided sample `sample-bookmarks.html` file

-### Favicons Not Loading
+### Favicons Not Loading in Bookmarks

-- Some sites block favicon requests; a default icon is used when unavailable
+- Some sites block favicon requests; a default icon appears when unavailable
+- Favicon resolution uses Google's favicon service

-### Feeds Not Loading
+### Feeds Not Loading or Showing "Failed"

-- The demo uses mock data; real-time fetching requires a backend due to CORS
+- Verify the RSS URL is correct and publicly accessible
+- Check that the feed is a valid XML/RSS format
+- Some feeds may require a proxy if they have CORS restrictions
+- The app uses rss2json API to parse feeds; if it's unavailable, feeds will fail to load

 ### Data Not Persisting

-- Confirm Local Storage is enabled and not cleared on exit
+- Confirm IndexedDB is enabled in browser settings (not just localStorage)
-- Avoid private/incognito mode if you want persistence
+- Avoid private/incognito mode if you want data to persist long-term
+- Check browser's storage quota hasn't been exceeded
+- Clearing browser data/cache may delete IndexedDB; use Backup feature to save important data

+### Automations Not Opening Tabs

+- Browser may block popups by default; allow popups for this site in browser settings
+- Some URLs may be blocked by browser security policies
+- Confirm URLs are valid and don't have typos

 ---